Home

 Career Page

 General Electric is one of the world's largest and best known companies.
-It operates a broad range of businesses from energy systems, aviation engines, financial services to the NBC television network.
+It operates a broad range of businesses from energy systems, aviation engines, and power systems.

 GE operates in more than 100 countries and employs over 300,000 people worldwide.